 Here are their best productivity tips, which you can replicate and try out in your own workspace.
-(And, hey, some of them might even work at a “real” office!)
+(And, hey, some of this advice might even work at a “real” office!)

 1. Think Like a Mouse

 ...And find the quietest corner of your house.
-While some people need some background noise to work, others find any noise at all (a barking dog, a noisy air vent, playful children) incredibly disturbing.
+While some people need some background noise to work, others find any noise at all (a barking dog, a noisy air vent, children playing) incredibly disturbing.